Music: The UDC Edge

 Music – Voice

-To be admitted to any of the music bachelor’s degree programs, you must apply, audition and pass the program’s placement examinations.
-You can pursue a two-year associate’s degree through UDC’s Community College in preparation for acceptance into the four-year bachelor’s degree program.
+For admission to any of the music bachelor’s degree programs, prospective students must apply, audition and pass the program’s placement examinations.
+Students can pursue a two-year associate’s degree through UDC’s Community College in preparation for acceptance into the four-year bachelor’s degree program.

-The Bachelor of Music degree is offered in two options: Music Performance and Music Education
+The Bachelor of Arts degree in Music is offered in two options: Music Performance and Music Education

-The bachelor’s degree in music performance offers five areas of concentration:
+The music performance option offers five areas of concentration:

 - Gospel music studies